 OTA updates can be applied to embedded systems as well.
 DornerWorks’ approach to OTA updates doesn’t look exactly the same as what you might see on iOS or Android, but it accomplishes the same goal, customized to each customer’s needs so they do not have to pay for features that are not critical to their products.

 With cryptography, we can secure the process and block bad actors from downloading the data or forcing their own updates into the device, though that’s not always necessary.
 There are economics at play as well and many companies must navigate the engineering cost versus risk and determine how far they should go to protect their device.
 For instance, the way you protect an industrial washing machine might not be the same as how you protect a prosthetic arm.

-College Park Industries released the Espire Elbow in 2019.
-It improves the freedom of movement and quality of life for people across the world, and DornerWorks played a role in the elbow’s development.
+We worked with a medical device company on the development of a prosthetic elbow that improves the freedom of movement and quality of life for people across the world.
 Among other solutions, we implemented an NRF52832 Bluetooth module and the system by which OTA updates can be pushed to the elbow without disrupting users.

-In College Park’s case, it is important to keep the information in those updates protected from hackers.
+In this case, it is important to keep the information in those updates protected from hackers.
 The potential for someone losing control of their limb to a bad actor was a risk the company wanted to protect itself against.
 DornerWorks helped College Park put those protections in place.